 This gives both you and your guests a point of focus for everything from food to decorations to attire.
 A simple theme makes it easier to make decisions and prioritize expenses, menu items, and timing of your gathering.
 Is this a costume or pajama party?
 A potluck?
 A kickback?
 A sit-down dinner?
 Start with the theme and go from there.
 It needn’t be extravagant or complicated.

 Make what you can…

 …and buy the rest!
 Y’all probably know that I am big on homemade things but when you’re throwing a party, it’s not always easy or prudent to make anything from scratch.
 In the words of Sweet Brown “Ain’t nobody got time fah dat!”
 In these situations, I give myself grace and purchase some items or components from brands I trust and feel comfortable serving to my friends and family.
-Also, I’ve added an appetizers section to the Recipes page here on the blog and am posting a roundup of party-appropriate foods soon if you need some inspiration on what to serve!
+Also, I’ve added an Appetizers page here on the blog and am posting a roundup of party-appropriate foods soon if you need some inspiration on what to serve!